Our list of the best phablets currently available to buy.

 The design hasn’t changed, but that’s ok, as the iPhone 6 Plus was already a beautiful phone and so the iPhone 6S Plus is too, with a slim, curvy metal shell.

-Verdict: The iPhone 6S Plus is the best Apple phablet you can buy and very nearly the best phablet by any company.
+Verdict: The iPhone 6S Plus is the second best Apple phablet you can buy and if it wasn't for the iPhone 7 Plus would be very nearly the best phablet by any company.
 Stylish looks combine with slick performance, a great camera and an impressive screen for a complete flagship package.

 The Samsung Galaxy Note 7 is Samsung’s latest phablet, and it’s a seriously impressive device.
 Like any good phablet the screen is the star, coming in at a huge 5.7 inches and a resolution of 1440 x 2560, for a super sharp pixel density of 518 pixels per inch.

 It's a Super AMOLED display too, meaning colours are bright and vibrant and it supports mobile HDR, giving it an edge over other smartphone screens.
 Plus, it has two curved edges, which both look great and add extra functionality.